Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Mining

 Mining is the process by which new _fermats_ are added to the token supply.
 Mining also serves to the main purpose of the Fermat Network: to enable devices to communicate between each other without going through trusted third parties.
-Miners provide bandwidh to the Extended Fermat Network in exchange for the opportunity to be rewarded fermats.
+Miners provide bandwidth to the Extended Fermat Network in exchange for the opportunity to be rewarded fermats.

-Miners inter-connect devices and acts as a bridge relaying everything from one device to the other.
+Miners inter-connect devices and act as a bridge relaying everything from one device to the other.
 A new block, containing transactions that occurred since the last block, is "mined" every approximatelly 10 minutes, thereby adding those transactions to the blockchain.
 Transactions that become part of a block and added to the blockchain are considered "confirmed," which allows the new owners of fermats to spend the fermats they received in those transactions.

 A transaction at the Fermat Blockchain is considered "irreversible" as soon as it is added to a block.
 This is true because it is based on information read from the bitcoin blockchain that it is already on an irreversible state.
 The Fermat Blockchain is syncronized with the bitcoin blockchain but 6 blocks behind the bitcoin blockchain's head.